A1RitikSingh/A1RitikSingh/README.md

-this is my first github
+this is my first git repository.
+Aauthor Ritik Singh